How To Choose The Right Yoga For Your Needs

 The Main Types Of Yoga Offered In Sydney

-There are a few main types of yoga offered in Sydney and each type has a slightly different method and focus meaning it may be more or less appropriate for what you are after.
+There are a few main types of yoga offered in Sydney and each type has a slightly different method and focus.
+This means a specific individual style may be more or less appropriate for your needs.

-Iyengar Yoga has a mix of traditional yoga poses where the emphasis is on alignment, balance and strength.
-Iyengar classes often use props (like straps, blankets, bolsters and blocks) which are used by most students, from beginners to advanced, to allow them to move gradually and safely into the poses.
+Iyengar Yoga has a mix of traditional poses where the emphasis is on alignment, balance and strength.
+Iyengar classes often use props (like straps, blankets, bolsters and blocks) which are used by most students, from beginners to advanced.
+The use of blankets, bolsters… allow individuals in the classes to move gradually and safely into the poses.
 It is particularly helpful for individuals rehabilitating an injury and participants who are weak or inflexible.
 An Iyengar class pauses between poses to allow integration of the pose into the whole body.
-It is suitable for everyone, from beginners to advanced students and teachers are trained extensively to work with those with with an injury, are not very flexible, those who over extend or with hypermobility as well as those with good facility.
-Iyengar is suitable for beginners and the injury prone.
+It is suitable for everyone, from beginners to advanced students and ideally if the teachers are trained extensively to work with individuals with an injury, who are not very flexible, those who overextend, or with hypermobility… Iyengar is suitable for beginners and the injury prone.

 Disclaimer: Sydney Physio Clinic does not endorse any specific treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Which Yoga Is Right For Me? should consult his or her general practitioner, physiotherapist, yoga instructor or otherwise appropriately skilled practitioner.